 Blog: Beyond the Bedside

-Karen Arnold-Korzeniowski, RN, BSN has practiced as an acute care nurse on a medical-oncology unit at the Hospital of the University of Pennsylvania for the past several years.
+Karen Arnold-Korzeniowski, RN, BSN practiced as an acute care nurse on a medical-oncology unit at the Hospital of the University of Pennsylvania for several years.
 She joined OncoLink as an Educational Content Specialist in 2014.
 She is passionate about patient education and safety, working on projects within the hospital for falls prevention and facilitating safe tranfers of patients from outside hospitals.
 Her OncoLink articles and blog focus on her experiences working at the bedside with acutely ill patients.
 In her free time, Karen enjoys gardening, cooking and spending time with family.

 Christina Bach, MSW, LCSW, OSW-C

 Blog: Christina’s Resource Round-up!
 And Healing Paws

 Christina Bach, MBE, MSW, LCSW, OSW-C, is a clinical oncology social worker who joined the OncoLink team full time in 2014.
 A self proclaimed “techie,” Christina enjoys blogging, social networking and searching for the obscure on the “google machine.”
 Christina also is an avid knitter and spends a great deal of time posting pictures and stories all over the internet about her three beagles, Linus, Maggie and Finn.
 She also loves to travel!
 Professionally, Christina is interested in medical ethics, healthcare provider and patient education and the use of technology in health care.
 She also volunteers regularly with her therapy dog, Finn at Penn Medicine’s Radiation Oncology department.
 Christina blogs about resources available to the cancer community, as well as general information about coping with cancer practically, emotionally and spiritually.
 In the Healing Paws blog, Christina shares stories of her pet therapy work.